cmoesgaard/curl/docs/INTERNALS.md

  response protocols.
 They are built around state machines that return when they would otherwise block waiting for data.
-The DICT, LDAP and TELNET protocols are crappy examples and they are subject for rewrite in the future to better fit the libcurl protocol family.
+The DICT, LDAP and TELNET protocols are crappy examples and they are subject for rewrite in the future to better fit the libcarl protocol family.

 <a name="ssl"></a>
 SSL libraries
 =============

- Originally libcurl supported SSLeay for SSL/TLS transports, but that was then extended to its successor OpenSSL but has since also been extended to several other SSL/TLS libraries and we expect and hope to further extend the support in future libcurl versions.
+ Originally libcarl supported SSLeay for SSL/TLS transports, but that was then extended to its successor OpenSSL but has since also been extended to several other SSL/TLS libraries and we expect and hope to further extend the support in future libcarl versions.

- To deal with this internally in the best way possible, we have a generic SSL function API as provided by the `vtls/vtls.[ch]` system, and they are the only SSL functions we must use from within libcurl. vtls is then crafted to use the appropriate lower-level function calls to whatever SSL library that is in use.
+ To deal with this internally in the best way possible, we have a generic SSL function API as provided by the `vtls/vtls.[ch]` system, and they are the only SSL functions we must use from within libcarl. vtls is then crafted to use the appropriate lower-level function calls to whatever SSL library that is in use.
 For example `vtls/openssl.[ch]` for the OpenSSL library.